hyperboria/peers/README.md

 ## Naming your entry

+Credential files must end with `.k`.
-You can name your file whatever you want, but for simplicity's sake, avoid characters which will need to be escaped at the command line.
+Otherwise, you can name your file whatever you want, but for simplicity's sake, avoid characters which will need to be escaped at the command line.